rust-lang/rust/src/doc/rustc-dev-guide/src/name-resolution.md

 The input to the second phase is the syntax tree, produced by parsing input files and expanding `macros`.
 This phase produces links from all the names in the source to relevant places where the name was introduced.
-It also generates helpful error messages, like typo suggestions, `trait`s to import or lints about unused items.
+It also generates helpful error messages, like typo suggestions, traits to import or lints about unused items.

 A successful run of the second phase ([`Resolver::resolve_crate`]) creates kind